Combos Browse all Suggest

 When Queen Marchesa enters the battlefield, you become the monarch.

-At the begining of your upkeep, if an opponent is the monarch, put a 1/1 black Assassin creature token with deathtouch and haste onto the battlefield.
+At the beginning of your upkeep, if an opponent is the monarch, create a 1/1 black Assassin creature token with deathtouch and haste.

 2 weeks ago